Things to Do in Galway with Kids

 - Lughnasa Autumn Garden

-For kids, there’s a discovery nature trail, a natural playground and a fairy fort – there’s so much to explore!
-There’s a lovely café at Bridget’s Gardens for when the kids get hungry from all their galavanting.
+For children, there’s an Earth Quest trail which features twelve science based challenges to solve, a natural playground and a fairy fort – there’s so much to explore!
+There’s a lovely café at Brigit’s Garden for the kids when they get hungry from all their gallivanting.
 Produce is collected from the gardens for their dishes.

-Pallas Karting is Europe’s largest karting centre with a 500m beginner track, a 1,500m advanced track, and a 2,200m rally track.
-Just 30 minutes outside Galway City, drivers at Pallas can enjoy long tracks and great quality karts while hitting speeds of up to 55km per hour for beginners and 85km per hour for those who are more advanced.
-Karting is suitable for children over ten that reach at least 136cm in height.
+Pallas Karting is Europe’s largest karting centre with a 500m beginner track and a 1,500m advanced GP F1 track.
+Just 40 minutes from Clayton Hotel Galway, drivers at Pallas Karting can enjoy long tracks and great quality karts while hitting speeds of up to 55km per hour for beginners and 85km per hour for those who are more advanced.
+The beginner track is suitable for children aged 10 and over that are at least 4ft 6″ tall.

 Paintball and splatball is also available at Pallas Karting.
 Splatball is certainly more family friendly as if offers all the fun of paintball without the impact and bruises.
 These activities are played outside on the centre’s four skill zones and all participants will be provided with body armour, a full face mask and ammo.